Battery

 The following battery information was updated in January 2024.
 Three batteries are presently available.
 In all cases, energy capacity is rated at 58.8 volts.
 Note that rating battery capacity hot off the charger yields the most favorable capacity values and is not representative of real-world conditions.

-The standard 3.2 battery has a capacity of 1882 Wh and is priced at $2,850.
-This is the battery that comes with the bike.
+The standard 3.2 battery has a claimed capacity of 1882 Wh and is priced at $2,850.
+This is the battery that comes with the 2023/2024 bikes.
 There are 112 cells in this battery, so it's configured 14S8P.

-The big 4.0 battery has a capacity of 2352 Wh and is priced at $3,395.
+The big 4.0 battery has a claimed capacity of 2352 Wh and is priced at $3,395.
 There are also 112 cells in this battery, so again 14S8P.

-The battery's operating voltage range of 40 to 58.8 volts.
+The battery's operating voltage range is 40 to 58.8 volts.
 Below 50 volts, power output will decrease and performance will suffer.
 At 40 volts, the battery will shut itself off to protect the cells.
 Thus, discharge is allowed down to 2.85V / cell (which seems pretty low to me)

 For the standard 3.2 battery, the maximum continuous discharge current is 80A.
 Assuming 50 volts * 80A = 4kW = 5.3 horsepower.